 On arrival into London Heathrow Terminals 3 and 5, we stepped off the plane and into the Arrivals lounge to freshen up and get ready for the next flight.
 Facilities include more delicious dining options, showers and even a clothes-pressing service.
 If you have enough time between flight you can even get some Spa treatments and skin-therapies at Elemis, the acclaimed British spa and skincare brand.

 Time for the next flight!
-We loved flying Club Level on British Airways Upper Deck
+Hope you enjoyed this peek, we loved flying Club Level on British Airways Upper Deck!

 PIN IT FOR LATER